Dmitri9149/Machine_translation_model/README.md

 Transformer 'like' architecture is written in Rust.
 The project is in progress, only preliminary results are ready.
+I use bilingual (French English and Finnish English sets at the moment) sentence pairs from the Tatoeba Project: http://www.manythings.org/anki/ to develop and to test the architecture.
+There are 185583 pairs in French English set, and 63562 pairs in Finnish English set.

 Some main ideas:
 1. Firstly tokenizers are running to generate 'basic vectors' -> tokens.
 The tokenizers are running at the level of words and at the level of sentences.
 That is why the final tokens are the mixture of charactar like tokens like 'ing' , full words like 'her' , 'idioms' like 'of the' , 'her head'.
 All the tokens are out 'features' for classification ('basic vectors').